 Regent’s University London is committed to creating a responsive educational setting that is culturally diverse, inclusive and a setting in which everyone is treated equally and with dignity and respect.

-The University is continually developing a student community which values diversity and promotes equality and inclusion in all aspects of its academic, learning, pastoral support, facilities, services and student engagement environment.
+The University is continually developing a student community that values diversity and promotes equality and inclusion in all aspects of its academic, learning, pastoral support, facilities, services and student engagement environment.
 The University’s “2020 Vision” and associated strategy was undertaken to embed equality into all of its functions.

 How we support diversity

-The University strives to protect students against unlawful treatment based on protected characteristics by ensuring that all students are aware of their responsibilities in relation to Equality, Diversity and Inclusion.
+The University strives to protect students against unlawful treatment based on protected characteristics by ensuring that all students are aware of their responsibilities in relation to equality, diversity and inclusion.

 The Equality, Diversity and Inclusion Policy applies to all aspects of the student journey including student recruitment, admissions, academic learning, student support, learning support, facilities, IT, and associated communication.
 This policy applies to students, prospective students, associated visitors and guests.

 The University takes discrimination, harassment and bullying seriously and has a responsibility to ensure that any student’s concerns are resolved as quickly as possible.

 The Equality Act 2010 unifies and supersedes all previous legislation affecting equality and discrimination in England, Scotland and Wales, and establishes a focused approach to equality law.
 It includes regulations affecting employment, the provision of services, education and accessibility of buildings, websites and transport.
 Fundamentally, it defines several ‘protected characteristics’, and broadly extends the same rights and protections to members of all the protected groups.